harshsha5/VQA/README.md

 * Please submit your report as well as your code.
 * At the beginning of the report, please include a section which lists all the commands for TAs to run your code.
+* You should include a Google Drive link to download your trained models and tensorboard files.
 * You should also mention any collaborators or other sources used for different parts of the assignment.

 ## Software setup